JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 6. Perform Russian roulette to terminate long paths early
 7. Loop

-At the end, you're left with a single "initial" reservoir that we can then perform temporal and spatial resampling on, before finally using it to shade the pixel.
+At the end, you're left with a single "initial" reservoir that you can then perform temporal and spatial resampling on, before finally using it to shade the pixel.

+You are essentially resampling between different paths, regardless of whether those paths are primarily made of DI or GI contributions.
+It's all just one set of reservoirs.

 To give you an idea of what the reservoir structure looks like, here's what Solari's reservoir structs looked like in Bevy 0.19:
 ```rust